redcanaryco/surveyor/README.md

 ## Current Version: 2.0

 Version 2.0 introduced breaking changes to the command line interface and support for SentinelOne.
 If you are looking for the prior version of Surveyor, see the v1.0 release.

+If you are new to version 2.0 please see the [Getting started](https://github.com/redcanaryco/surveyor/wiki/Getting-started) page of the wiki and explore the new command line interface via `surveyor.py --help`.

 ## Analyze your endpoints